Apr 7, 2016

 On June 30, 2016, U.S. District Court Judge Tanya Walton Pratt blocked the anti-discrimination provision, the information dissemination provision, and the fetal disposition provision.

-On September 22, 2017, Judge Pratt granted PPINK’s motion for summary judgment and entered a permanent injunction declaring the anti-discrimination and the fetal tissue disposition provisions of the law unconstitutional.
+On September 22, 2017, Judge Pratt granted PPINK’s motion for summary judgment and entered a permanent injunction declaring the anti-discrimination, information dissemination, and the fetal tissue disposition provisions of the law unconstitutional.

-On April 19, 2018 the Seventh Circuit Court of Appeals affirmed the district court’s order blocking the anti-discrimination provision, the information dissemination provision, and the fetal tissue disposition provisions unconstitutional.
+On April 19, 2018, a three-judge panel of the Seventh Circuit Court of Appeals affirmed the district court’s order blocking the anti-discrimination provision, the information dissemination provision, and the fetal tissue disposition provisions.